SpiralMind-Bot/Roadmap/README.md

 This roadmap outlines our ongoing and upcoming developments for SpiralMind Bot.
 Join us as we work towards enhancing mind-mapping experiences within Discord servers!

 ## Completed Milestones
-- Rebuild the website using React.js integrated with OAuth for enhanced security.
+- Rebuild the website using React.js integrated with OAuth2 for enhanced security.